microsoft/FluidFramework/build-tools/packages/build-cli/docs/exec.md

   --packages                   Run on all independent packages in the repo.
 This is an alternative to using the --dir
                                flag for independent packages.
-  --[no-]private               Only include private packages (or non-private packages for --no-private) --roots                      Runs only on the root package of release groups.
-Can only be used with --all.
+  --[no-]private               Only include private packages (or non-private packages for --no-private) --releaseGroupRoots          Runs only on the root package of release groups.
+Can only be used with --all or
+                               --releaseGroup.
   --scope=<value>...
 Package scopes to filter to.

 DESCRIPTION